Topics Map > Networking

 Several well-known companies now offer public DNS servers which can be used by anyone, but the campus DNS servers are specifically designed to provide the best possible user experience while your computer is on the University of Illinois campus network.
 Benefits of using the campus DNS servers include:

-• resolution of certain DNS zones which are intentionally restricted to allow queries from University clients only
+• Resolution of certain DNS zones which are intentionally restricted to allow queries from University of Illinois clients only